-SuperVite Dog Food Review
+SuperVite “Happy Dog” Dog Food Review

 With “HAPPY DOG” written in big letters on the front of the bag you’d expect something more than a product with wholegrain cereals and cereal & vegetable by-products being two of the three main ingredients.
-The ingredients list of this food scream budget, and in our opinion wouldn’t lead to a happy dog based on canine nutrition 101.

-SuperVite Dog Food Review
+SuperVite "Happy Dog" Dog Food Review

 The second ingredient is “Real Meat” & Meat By-Products derived from whatever can be sourced cheaply at the time of manufacture.
 It always amuses me when they use the word “Real”.
 As opposed to what?
 “Fake” meat?